TrønderBilene: Privatization

 A project group concluded in 1996 that the agency should be converted to a limited company.
 TrønderBilene was converted to a limited company from 1 January 1998, and at the same time Managing Director Alf Kroglund announced that he wanted to merge, join an alliance or sell part of the company.
 Three companies bid for part or all of TrønderBilene: Fosen Trafikklag, Hemne og Orkladal Billag and the consortium NT-Buss, led by Namsos Trafikkselskap.
 In October, the board rejected all the bids, stating that they were too low.
 The bid from Fosen involved them purchasing 66% of the company, while the other bids were for 100% of the shares.
 Fosen also proposed transferring Fosen's and Fosen's largest owner, Torghatten Trafikkselskap's bus divisions to TrønderBilene, and base the new company in Steinkjer.

 On 20 January 1999, the county council approved the Fosen bid, who paid NOK 29.7 million for the company.
 The Socialist Left Party and the Liberal Party were the only to vote against the sale.
 In March 2000, TrønderBilene announced the take-over of Fosen's bus divisions, as well as the ownership of Fosen's subsidiary Bilruta Frosta–Åsen from 1 January 2001.
 The take-over increased TrønderBilene's revenue from NOK 100 to 180 million.
 At the same time, the company started serving Trondheim Airport, Værnes with its coach service from Namsos to Trondheim.
 TrønderBilenes fleet increased by 95 vehicles to 210 buses and trucks.
 The plans to include Torghatten's bus routes in the take-over were canceled.
 The take-over was financed through a NOK 11.4 million private placement by the two owners.

 In 2002, the company applied to start a coach service from Trondheim to Bodø in cooperation with SB Nordlandsbuss, and concession was granted by the Ministry of Transport and Communications the following year.
 The concession had been supported by the county council in Nord-Trøndelag, but their administration and the county council in Nordland was opposed because the coach service would take customers away from the railway.
 The route started on 1 March 2004.
 The route was terminated from 1 September, because the company failed to make it profitable.
 On 1 March 2003, TrønderBilene moved its head office from Steinkjer to Levanger.
 In 2003, the company increased its subsidies by NOK 8 million and its profits by NOK 4.8 million to 11.7 million.
 In June 2004, TrønderBilene bought 39% of Gauldal Billag from several private investors.
-The company held a 23% market share in Sør-Trøndelag, and the remaining shares were owned by the municipalities of Røros, Holtålen and Midtre Gauldal.
+The company held a 23% market share in Sør-Trøndelag, and the remaining shares were owned by Røros Municipality, Holtålen Municipality and Midtre Gauldal Municipality.
 From 1 January 2006, TrønderBilene merged with its subsidiary Bilrute Frosta–Åsen.
 In January 2007, TrønderBilene increased their ownership in Namsos Trafikkselskap from 8.7 to 20.7%, becoming the company's second-largest owner after Helgelandske.